Robbery Defense

 (c) This section shall not be construed to supersede or affect Section 211.
 A person may be charged with a violation of this section and Section 211.
 However, no defendant may be punished under this section and Section 211 for the same act which constitutes a violation of both this section and Section 211.

 Fast action is important in robbery cases.
-For a free and confidential consultation, call Los Angeles robbery defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call Los Angeles robbery defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.